cujojs/when/docs/installation.md

 2. `var when = require('when');`

 #### Browser environments (via browserify)

-When.js depends on an [AMD](http://wiki.commonjs.org/wiki/Modules/AsynchronousDefinition) or [CJS](http://wiki.commonjs.org/wiki/CommonJS) library implementation to be consumed by the browser.
-This happens because when.js does not export to the global object (`window` in browsers).
-If you don't want to include such a library in your stack you have to create your own builds using browserify as follows:
+Since when.js primarily targets modular environments, it doesn't export to the global object (`window` in browsers) by default.
+You can create your own build of when.js using browserify, if you prefer not to use an AMD or CommonJS loader in your project.

 1. `git clone https://github.com/cujojs/when`
 1. `npm install`